pgadmin-org/pgadmin4/docs/en_US/table_dialog.rst

   the column.
 This can include array specifiers.
 For more information on the data types supported by PostgreSQL, refer to Chapter 8 of the core documentation.
-* If enabled, use the *Length* and *Precision* fields to specify the maximum number of significant digits in a numeric value, or the maximum number of characters in a text value.
+* If enabled, use the *Length/Precision* and *Scale* fields to specify the maximum number of significant digits in a numeric value, or the maximum number of characters in a text value.
 * Move the *Not NULL?* switch to the *Yes* position to require a value in the column field.
 * Move the *Primary key?* switch to the *Yes* position to specify the column is